maartene/DCJam2025/docs/BACKLOG.md

 - Enemies as models
     - ✅ Show a 3D model
+    - Should show where sprite is looking (probably requires approval testing)

 - Party members should have some interesting aspects, at least a name and a portrait.